Updates based on feedback at the bottom.

 A key difference between a standard animal nervous system and a robust IoT system is that the nervous system has private pathways for signals to flow.
 Most IoT systems will be running on the public Internet, and so will have significant concerns around signal encryption.
 That is the subject for a different article.

 Anonymous implementations take advantage of APIs originally designed for use with basic websites.
 In the Salesforce world, these would be the Web2Case and Web2Lead APIs.
 These are incredibly easy to deploy by design, but, also by design, they lack many of the features considered standard in today’s business and IT climate, including authentication that clearly identifies the individual user or device reporting an issue.
+Example implementation: Create a case in Salesforce with the Staples Easy Button.
 Device sophistication: high.
 Reporting frequency: very low.
 Next action: human intervention.
 Distance: Low.

 The first step above Anonymous is Direct, where the device knows how to authenticate and is powerful enough to communicate securely using standard REST APIs.
 Direct integrations require standard credentials embedded in each device, and so is generally appropriate for higher order systems and higher value add situations.
 This architecture isn’t well suited to high volumes of data or transactions, but works great for systems that report, for example, once per day.
+Example implementation: Control Philips Hue from Salesforce.
 Device sophistication: high.
 Reporting frequency: low.
 Next action: human intervention.
 Distance: low.

 The Buffered architecture enables systems to communicate at higher transaction volumes without requiring the destination system to be aware of the originating devices in a detailed way.
 Buffered architectures simplify IoT systems by allowing you to create a custom API and to define your own interaction models.
 On the Salesforce1 Platform, you can easily create a buffered architecture by combining Heroku services with Force.com services.
 Heroku would be responsible for device interaction and information aggregation.
 The system would then sync summarized information to Force.com using Heroku Connect or standard REST APIs.
 Device sophistication: medium-high.
 Reporting frequency: medium.
 Next action: automatic or human response.
 Distance: medium.